 It’s clear that we are seeing a significant shift in what consumers want, and how important premium loyalty programs are for the future of customer-facing industries.

-The businesses that appeal to this new loyalty revolution will be the ones that will reap the rewards that come with happier and more engaged customers.
+Retailers that move with this new loyalty revolution will be the ones that will reap the rewards accompanied by happier and more engaged customers and be top of mind with consumers in a post-COVID world.